agrwl-prankit/Basic-calculator/README.md

 # Basic-calculator
 My very first project using html,css and javascript.
-This is an problem statement given in a placement drive of Morr Technology.
+This is a problem statement given in a placement drive of Morr Technology.

 ## Functionality
 * Addition